ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-09-15-need-know-industry-4-0.md

 ## What's Industry 4.0?

-Industry 4.0 is often called the “smart factory”.
+Industry 4.0 is often called the "smart factory".
 It's about leveraging big data, advanced analytics, and the IoT to create a better factory.
 The idea is connect embedded systems and smart production facilities to create a digital convergence between business, internal functions and processes, and industry.

 A common mistake is thinking this is a new concept.
 Like everything else, the groundwork for industry 4.0 was laid decades ago.
 It wasn't until recently that we came to a convergence and tipping point where that allows us to build industry 4.0.